emanuel-minetti/addDateToLog/README.md

 # addDateToLog
 A bash script to add dates to log files
 ## Scenario
-Suppose you have programm runninig that writes a log file but it misses to write dates to its entries, whitch consist of a line of text, and you want to add Dates to each written line.
-Then here you find the solution.
+Suppose you have a programm runninig that writes a log file but it misses to write dates to its entries.
+If the entries consist of a single line of text and you want to add Dates to each written line, then here you find the solution.

 ## Installing
 Make sure you have `git` installed.
 Then move to a directory